Silvio Gesell: Life

 In April 1919, Gesell received a call from Ernst Niekisch from the revolutionary government of Bavarian Soviet Republic to come to Munich.
 This offered him a seat in the so-called Socialization Commission and he was appointed shortly, on suggestion of Erich Müchsam and Gustav Landauer, as the "People's Representative for Finance" (Volksbeauftragte für Finanzen) situated in Munich.
 Gesell worked with law Professor Karl Polenske from the University of Greifswald and the Swiss physician and mathematician Theophil Friedrich Christen.
 He wrote a law for the creation of Freigeld (Free Money), a currency system he had developed.
 However, his term lasted for only seven days.

 After the violent end of Soviet Republic, Gesell was arrested.
 There he shared a cell with the poet Gustav Gräser, whose writing on revolution he funded.
-After several months in prison, he was acquitted on July 1919 in a high treason trial for his self-defense speech in front of a Munich court martial.
+After several months in prison, he was acquitted in July 1919 in a high treason trial for his self-defense speech in front of a Munich court martial.
 He claimed that he didn't have anything to do with the political decisions of the Republic and was just trying to offer a plan to restructure the economy.
 The legal costs of the process were paid by the state treasury.
 However, he, Gräser, and others was deported from Bavaria.
 Immediately after his discharge, Gesell and his supporters resumed their activism for his revolutionary ideas.

 Gesell spent the last decade of his life promoting his theories.

-Due to of his participation with the Munich Soviet Republic, the Swiss authorities refused to let him return to his farm, as an "undesirable foreigner".
+Due to his participation with the Munich Soviet Republic, the Swiss authorities refused to let him return to his farm, as an "undesirable foreigner".
 Gesell subsequently retired to Bergholz-Rehbrücke, Potsdam-Mittelmark, then back to Oranienburg-Eden once again.
 In 1924, another stay in Argentina followed.
 In 1927, he lived in Eden again until he died from pneumonia on 11 March 1930.
 He was buried in a cemetery in Oranienburg.
 Bertha Heimberg delivered his funeral speech.
 Silvio Gesell was married to Anna (born Böttger), with whom he had four children.
 From his relationship with Jenny Bumenthal (born Führer), his son Hans-Joachim Führer was born in 1915.
 Gesell had further relationships and children with Wanda Tomys and Grete Siermann.